Our quantitative approach is derived from Glass Lewis’ proprietary Pay-for-Performance Model and our Compensation Analysis page.

 Through these analyses, we can determine whether from a quantitative perspective we should consider supporting a Say on Pay or related compensation proposal.

-The relationship between relative executive compensation and relative performance is the basis of the pay-for-performance model.
-Our model evaluates the three-year weighted average of granted compensation of the Company’s top five named executives against the three-year weighted average granted compensation of the top five officers at the peer companies disclosed by the company and then compares the company’s three-year weighted performance with those same peers.
+The relationship between relative executive compensation and relative performance is the basis of the Pay-for-Performance model.
+Our model evaluates the three-year weighted average of granted compensation of the Company’s top five named executives against the three-year weighted average granted compensation of the top five officers at the company’s peers and then compares the company’s three-year weighted performance with those same peers.

 Our review of a company’s practices also takes into consideration the compensation committee’s response to previous say-on-pay votes and the level of shareholder support.
 When a company receives low support for its say-on-pay proposal, we believe the compensation committee should provide some level of response to shareholders’ concerns, including engaging with large shareholders to identify the concerns driving the opposition.
 Shareholders should also expect adequate disclosure of any such engagement and any resulting feedback or changes being made to address outstanding concerns.

 Our say-on-pay analysis includes two additional views of compensation for the chief executive officer that may differ from a company’s statutory disclosure of compensation.
 One figure is realizable pay; the other is a breakdown of CEO compensation granted but not necessarily earned for the year in review, presented in the CEO Compensation Breakdown table.
 This table excludes changes in pension value and non-qualified deferred compensation earnings (“NQDCE”).
 Neither of these figures is used in our Pay-for-Performance Model.